Crystal Mangum: Duke lacrosse case

-In March 2006, Mangum was hired as a stripper at a party organized by members of the Duke University men's lacrosse team.
-After arriving in an intoxicated state, having earlier consumed alcohol and cyclobenzaprine, to perform with another stripper at a house rented by three of the team captains, she became involved in an argument with the occupants of the residence and subsequently left.
+In March 2006, Mangum was hired as an exotic dancer at a party organized by members of the Duke University men's lacrosse team.
+After arriving in an intoxicated state, having earlier consumed alcohol and cyclobenzaprine, to perform with another dancer at a house rented by three of the team captains, she became involved in an argument with the occupants of the residence and subsequently left.

-Mangum then became involved in an altercation with her fellow stripper that necessitated police assistance.
-The officer who arrived on scene took her to a local drug and mental health center, where she was in the process of being involuntarily committed when, after being asked a leading question, she made a false allegation that she had been raped at the party.
-District Attorney Mike Nifong, who was up for re-election, pursued the case despite questions about the credibility of Mangum, and conspired with a DNA lab director to withhold exculpatory evidence that would have cleared the lacrosse players of the rape accusations.
+Mangum then became involved in an altercation with her fellow dancer that necessitated police assistance.
+The officer who arrived on scene took her to a local drug and mental health center, where she was in the process of being involuntarily committed when, after being asked a leading question, she made a false allegation that she had been sexually assaulted at the party.
+District Attorney Mike Nifong, who was up for re-election, pursued the case despite questions about the credibility of Mangum, and conspired with a DNA lab director to withhold exculpatory evidence that would have cleared the lacrosse players of the sexual assault accusations.
 It took almost a year for the state's attorney general's office to dismiss the charges and declare that the players were innocent of the charges laid against them by Nifong.

 In 2008, Mangum published a memoir, The Last Dance for Grace: The Crystal Mangum Story, written with Vincent Clark.
 The book gives an unsubstantiated version of events, and she continued to insist on the debunked claim that she was assaulted at the party.
 Mangum claimed that the dropping of the case was politically motivated.
 The book also outlines her earlier life, reasserting her claim that she was raped at the age of 14.

+On December 11, 2024, in an on-camera interview, Mangum admitted to providing false testimony against the Duke lacrosse players, stating: "I testified falsely against them by saying that they raped me when they didn't, and that was wrong, and I betrayed the trust of a lot of other people who believed in me.
+[I] made up a story that wasn't true because I wanted validation from people and not from God."